sudosaket/donegood-web/README.md

 # Donegood
 This app uses Elixir and Phoenix.
-Learn more [here](https://phoenixframework.org).
+Learn more about the framework [here](https://phoenixframework.org).

 To start the server:
 - Install dependencies with `mix deps.get`